hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 ### The Dataset

-As a case study of the limitations and benefits of the rendering system above we can look its applications to an email network.
+As a case study of the limitations and benefits of the rendering system above we can look at its applications with an email network.

-This email network is derived from the personal email data of a single author.
+This email network is derived from the personal email data of a single user.
 This dataset contained the subject, timestamp, from, to, and cc fields of an email.
 A temporal network was formed with all emails, whereby each email is represented as a 'star' in time between a single sender and (potentially) multiple receivers.
 Therefore each person is a node, and a temporal directed edge is formed between a sender and receiver.
-The network was filtered for meaningful connections, people whom there had been a significant amount of emails to and from the author.
+The network was filtered for meaningful connections, people whom there had been a significant amount of emails to and from the user.

 The first email at this address, and hence the data, was May 2008 and is still in use as of the date of mining in June 2014.
 This dataset includes approximately 43,000 emails.
 Though data was available for six years, only small subsets of the dataset were focused on at any one time usually ranging from 8 to 24 months.
 For reference, a snapshot of 24 months filtered for meaningful connections resulted in approximately 300 nodes (people), 1500 unique global (static, with no disregard to time) connections (edges) between people, and 5400 unique temporal connections between people.

 Snapshot duration and gaps varied between renders.
 However, one of the more common settings was a 90 day duration with 10 day gaps between snapshots.

-Versions of this network also underwent warping of the timeline in order to differentiate connections in peak times, and to reduce animation length in times of.
+Versions of this network also underwent warping of the timeline in order to differentiate connections in peak times, and to reduce animation length during periods with little or no events.

 Using the rendering system, the network was observed and analysed under a variety of different visual parametres with a focus on different metrics.

-To understand how this network evolved, it should be noted that the period of this temporal network covers the user's initial collaborations with other students in University DS, the beggining of work at Company AS where a variety of departments were interacted with.
-Eventually Company AS and B began merging and sharing projects.
-Towards the end of this network's period, the user also began teaching at University DS.

 ### Communities